Program at a Glance

 - Students in undergraduate majors within the College of Medicine are expected to consistently make good progress towards their degrees.
 Therefore, the COM/BSBS Progress Policy mandates that undergraduate students meet the requirements of the policy.
 Below are the specific requirements of the Progress Policy:

 - Students with 3 withdrawal (W) grades will be placed in a probationary status.

-- Students in the Neuroscience track must maintain a minimum science GPA of 3.2.
+- Students in this program must maintain a minimum core science/math GPA of 3.0 to maintain status in the program.
+The courses included in this GPA include all courses in the Common Program Prerequisites, Core requirements (Advanced level) and Restricted electives.
 Students who are unable to maintain such GPA must revert back into the non-track Biomedical Sciences B.S.

 - Students should consult with a BSBS academic advisor at least once a semester.

 While many students discover that they have interests in varied disciplines at the University of Central Florida, they are not permitted to pursue two majors within the College of Medicine.
 College of Medicine students may declare a major and a minor within the college or pursue a second major or minor in another academic college at UCF.
 Students are encouraged to meet with an academic advisor to discuss these opportunities.

 Undergraduate Application Deadlines

 - September 1